Eagerlearn/weather_sweater_apis/README.md

 # Weather Sweater

-# Plan you next road trip!
+# Plan your next road trip!
 + This Backend application was built to expose API endpoints which offer retrieval of weather, travel directions, user registration and login.
 + It was built to meet the demands of our FrontEnd stakeholder's wireframe specifications, as well as for broad base of FrontEnd API consumers.
 + The features include providing valid driving directions, and error handling for edge cases, in addition it provides location based images for dynamic rendering